Active fire protection: Sprinkler systems

 Fire sprinkler systems are installed in all types of buildings, commercial and residential.
 They are usually located at ceiling level and are connected to a reliable water source, most commonly municipal water supply.
 A typical automatic sprinkler system operates when heat at the site of a fire causes a fusible link or glass component in the sprinkler head to fail, thereby releasing the water from the sprinkler head.
 This means that only the sprinkler heads at the fire location actuate – not all the sprinklers on a floor or in a building.
 However, certain systems, such as deluge systems, do spray water from all heads in the same zone upon actuation.
 Sprinkler systems help to reduce the growth of a fire, thereby increasing life safety and limiting structural damage.

 Gaseous clean agent

 Gaseous clean agents are installed to result in less fire and water damage than sprinklers, such as in computer rooms.
 The system works by flooding an area with a gas which interferes with the fire tetrahedron.
+These systems are often found in areas where people are not going to be present when the system is activated such as datacenters, cooling systems, and other industrial applications.
+Activating a gaseous clean agent system when people are present can cause injury or death, and are usually equipped with an audible notification system to warn any potential occupants to evacuate the area.